d12frosted/elpa-mirror/gnu/denote-readme.txt

         utility if the user option
         `denote-date-prompt-use-org-read-date' is non-nil.
 It requires
         Org ([The denote-date-prompt-use-org-read-date option]).

+  Function `denote-command-prompt'
+        Prompt for command among `denote-commands-for-new-notes'
+        ([Points of entry]).

   Function `denote-prompt-for-date-return-id'
         Use `denote-date-prompt' and return it as `denote-id-format'.